ganfaul/ucd-csci2312-pa1/README.md

 * * *

-For Programming Assignment 1, I was tasked with editing a C++ lets us program with _objects_.
-We describe objects in C++ by declaring and defining _classes_.
+For Programming Assignment 1, I was tasked with editing a two-dimensional point class, <tt>Point.h</tt>, to become a three-dimensional point class.
+The following code is what I've edited <tt>Point.h</tt> to:
-We _declare_ our class's structure in a header file, just like in C, and _define_ it (that is, write the code that actually does the work) in a corresponding source code file.

-Here is a sample header file <tt>Point.h</tt> that describes an object that represents a point in two-dimensional Euclidean space:

  ```c++
 // A 3-dimensional point class!